veuelive/veue/README.md

 Once there, you should be able to "Add Environment" on the "Environments" page

 Put in your full name and select it as a "Development" environment.
+It will also ask you about `Video` and `Data`.
+Give yourself `Full Access` for Video, and leave the `Read` access for `Data` unchecked.

-Once you have created it, go to settings and create an API Token.
+Once you have created the Environment, go to settings and create an API Token.

 In your local copy of this repo, generate a file `config/application.yml` with the following properties: